-- Investors' main objective is financial performance: only 24% (30%) of traditional (sustainable) funds are willing to tolerate companies sacrificing any shareholder returns for ES performance.
+- 1. Investors' main objective is financial performance: only 24% (30%) of traditional (sustainable) funds are willing to tolerate companies sacrificing any shareholder returns for ES performance.
 This casts doubt on asset managers pressuring firms to reduce ES externalities, as suggested by some models of sustainable investing and demanded by policymakers and commentators. - 2.
 33% of asset managers explicitly stated that they would not tolerate the sacrifice of even 1 bp of return to improve ES performance, with fiduciary duty given as the main reason.
 40% claim that no sacrifice is necessary, at least for well-chosen projects. - 3.
-ES constraints are common: 71% of investors reported that external or internal ES constraints caused them to take stock selection, voting, or engagement actions that they would not otherwise.
+ES constraints are common: 72% of investors reported that external or internal ES constraints caused them to take stock selection, voting, or engagement actions that they would not otherwise.
 Even for traditional investors, this proportion was 62%, with constraints mostly due to firmwide policies and client wishes.
-The most frequent consequences were avoiding stocks that they believed would outperform or improve portfolio diversification. - 4.
-For 41-77% of constrained investors (and thus 30-55% of investors overall) these actions led to a sacrifice of financial returns.
-Interestingly, constraints sometimes prevented investors from taking actions to improve or reward ES performance the very goals that many ES constraints are designed to bring about.
+The most frequent consequences were avoiding stocks that they believed would outperform or improve portfolio diversification.

-5. The results in this section highlight the need for models of delegated sustainable investment management, analogous to the literature on delegated investment management with only financial objectives (see Dasgupta, Fos, and Sautner (2021) for a survey).
-For example, theories could explore how effective ES constraints, combined with endogenous matching of asset owners to funds, are in ensuring that asset managers maximize asset owners' (or their principals') objective function.
+- 4. For 30-55% of all investors, these actions led to a sacrifice of financial returns.
+Paradoxically, constraints sometimes prevented investors from taking actions to improve or reward ES performance the very goals that many ES constraints are designed to bring about. - 5.
+These results imply a need for models of delegated sustainable investment management, analogous to the literature on delegated investment management with only financial objectives (see Dasgupta, Fos, and Sautner (2021) for a survey).
+Such models could, for example, explore how effective the combination of ES constraints and endogenous matching of clients to funds is at achieving asset owners' objectives.